Pikkang Falls: Exploring the Other Side of San Juan

 I got dressed after few minutes of dipping.
 There are no changing rooms or cottages there so I just searched for a place concealed enough to change.

 We ascended to the adjacent hill to get a distant shot of the falls.
 From there is the view of two more waterfalls above which cannot be seen from the lowest basin.
-Jeff said, there’s more above, but he warned a much more perilous hike there.
+Jeff said, there’s more above, but he warned that there’s a much more perilous hike.

 After a half-hour of photo-capturing the scenery from above, I decided to go down.
 Some teenagers were just getting started to swim while we’re going back to barangay proper.
 Some locals said that the falls seldom visited by tourists since the opening of the Mountain Resort owned by a mayor (that’s why it was not developed).
 But it’s okay.
 At least, the Pikang Falls of San Juan will be far from getting mistreated (for now).

 The fall is located five kilometers from San Juan town proper and is accessible by a concrete road, from where it will terminate at a drop-off point in the barangay.
 After that, hiking is needed to go to the falls, which normally takes about twenty minutes.
 As few tourists are known to visit the waterfalls, its surroundings are still not yet been compromised.